pratidan2925/DevOps-AWS-Interview-Questions/Linux/Linux_README.md

 How will you find out the top 10 files that are occupying the most space?
 "Use the command du -ah / | sort -rh | head -n 10 to list the top 10 largest files and directories."

+Do you know how to run cron jobs on a Linux server?
+"Yes, you can use the crontab command to schedule cron jobs.
+Edit the crontab with crontab -e and add the job with the appropriate schedule and command."
+In Linux, how do you change the permissions of files?
+"Use the chmod command to change file permissions.
+For example, chmod 755 file.txt sets read, write, and execute permissions for the owner, and read and execute permissions for others."
+How do you change the ownership of files in Linux?
+"Use the chown command.
+For example, chown user:group file.txt changes the owner and group of the file."